 Cybersecurity Reference > Glossary

-Stakeholder Impact Mapping
+What is Stakeholder Impact Mapping?

 This risk management technique creates a visual representation that maps various stakeholders—including employees, customers, partners, regulators, and shareholders—against the potential impacts they might experience during a security event.